github/codeql/docs/codeql/writing-codeql-queries/introduction-to-ql.rst

 Running a query
 ---------------

-You can try out the following examples and exercises using :ref:`CodeQL for VS Code <codeql-for-visual-studio-code>`, or you can run them in the `query console on LGTM.com <https://lgtm.com/query>`__.
-Before you can run a query on LGTM.com, you need to select a language and project to query (for these logic examples, any language and project will do).
+You can try out the following examples and exercises using :ref:`CodeQL for VS Code <codeql-for-visual-studio-code>`, or you can run them in GitHub Codespaces using the `CodeQL template <https://github.com/codespaces/new?template_repository=github/codeql-codespaces-template>`__.
+To access the template, click on the link then click **Use this template**.
+This will open a GitHub Codespaces environment that is preconfigured to run CodeQL queries.

+Once you open the GitHub Codespaces template, follow the instructions in the ReadMe to take a code tour and learn how to run queries in the workspace.

-Once you have selected a language, the query console is populated with the query:
+The first query in the `tutorial.ql` file is populated with the query:

 .. code-block:: ql

-   import <language>
+   import tutorial

+   from Person p
-   select "hello world"
+   select p

-This query returns the string ``"hello world"``.
+This query returns .

 More complicated queries typically look like this: